-1st year PhD candidate working with Andrew W. Moore and Gianni Antichi in the Systems Research Group/NetOS group.
+2nd year PhD candidate, advised by Andrew W. Moore in Systems Research Group/NetOS group and Gianni Antichi.
 I am a member of Churchill College.

 My research is funded by NEC Laboratories Europe and advised by Roberto Bifulco from NEC Labs.

 Emu: Rapid Prototyping of Networking Services

 Nik Sultana, Salvator Galea, David Greaves, Marcin Wojcik, Jonny Shipton, Richard Clegg, Luo Mai, Pietro Bressana, Robert Soulé, Richard Mortier, Paolo Costa, Peter Pietzuch, Jon Crowcroft, Andrew W. Moore, and Noa Zilberman.

 Deep Learning Inference on Commodity Network Interface Cards

 Giuseppe Siracusano, Davide Sanvito, Salvator Galea, Roberto Bifulco

 NeurIPS'18, Dec.
 2018.
 [Workshop on Systems for ML and Open Source Software]

 Revealing Hidden Hierarchical Heavy Hitters in network traffic